davideb-metronome/metronome-billing-tutorial/README.md

 ```

 Notes:
- - This app does not create customers and ignores identifiers in the request.
+ - This app does not create customers.
 It always uses `DEMO_CUSTOMER_ALIAS` from `.env`.
 Create a customer in the
    dashboard and attach that alias before sending events.
  - Properties are strings per Metronome docs (e.g., `"num_images": "1"`).
  - The response includes a `transaction_id` you can search in Connections → Events.
- - Optional body fields: `model`, `region`.
-Required body fields: `tier`, `transaction_id` (idempotency key).
- - If the env alias isn’t attached to a Metronome customer, ingestion may fail or be attributed once it is linked.

 ## Viewer Guide